Independent Review of Teacher Workload

 The Minister established the independent panel to undertake the Review of Teacher Workload in May 2025.

-In line with the commitment given by the Minister as part of the teachers’ pay settlement for 2024/25, the panel will examine all aspects of teacher workload and will monitor the implementation of a series of workload commitments issued alongside the pay offer.
+In line with the commitment given by the Minister as part of the teachers’ pay settlement for 2024/25, the panel were tasked with examining all aspects of teacher workload and monitoring the implementation of a series of workload commitments issued alongside the pay offer.

 The terms of reference for the review are below:-